vikashsahu07/Sales_Trend_Visualization/README.md

 Sales Trend Visualization is a Python-based Data Analytics project developed as part of my Data Analytics Internship at CodeTech IT Solutions.

 The project focuses on analyzing sales data to identify monthly sales trends, regional performance, category contribution, and top-selling products.
-It helps transform raw sales data into meaningful business insights through data analysis and visualization, supporting data-driven decision-making.
+It helps transform raw sales data into meaningful business insights through data analysis and visualization, supporting data-driven decision-making

 ---

 ## 🚀 Technologies Used